dovecot/documentation/source/configuration_manual/mail_cache_settings.rst

    imap.bodystructure.
  * ``imap.envelope``: IMAP ENVELOPE response, which contains the From, To, Cc, Bcc, Sender, Reply-To, Date, Subject, Message-ID and In-Reply-To headers in parsed forms.
-This is typically in the :ref:`setting-mail_never_cache_fields` because the raw headers are more useful in the cache and the ENVELOPE can be generated from them.
+This is typically in the :dovecot_core:ref:`mail_never_cache_fields` because the raw headers are more useful in the cache and the ENVELOPE can be generated from them.
  * ``pop3.uidl``: POP3 UIDL responses.
-This is useful especially if some of the UIDLs have been migrated from an old system or if :ref:`setting-pop3_reuse_xuidl` is used.
+This is useful especially if some of the UIDLs have been migrated from an old system or if :dovecot_core:ref:`pop3_reuse_xuidl` is used.
 Otherwise Dovecot generates the UIDL in a way that usually doesn't require cache.
  * ``pop3.order``: POP3 messages' order.
 This is used after migration from another system where the IMAP and POP3 messages' order differs.
  * ``guid``: Internal Dovecot GUID for messages.